Trump defiant as lawmakers blast his 'racist' attacks on four congresswomen

-WASHINGTON (Reuters) - Democrats in the U.S. Congress moved on Monday to formally condemn President Donald Trump’s attacks on four minority congresswomen, while Trump doubled down, saying those who are unhappy with the United States “should leave.”

-Trump’s remarks were widely derided as racist and even some of his fellow Republicans spoke out against them.
+WASHINGTON (Reuters) - President Donald Trump doubled down on his attacks against four minority U.S. congresswomen on Monday and dismissed concerns that his comments were racist, prompting outrage from Democrats, who moved to condemn him in the House of Representatives.

+Speaking at the White House, Trump said people he described as critical of the United States should leave the country.

-His Twitter messages on Sunday had said that four left-wing lawmakers, known in Congress as “the squad,” should go back to “the totally broken and crime infested places from which they came.”
+Those remarks followed his Twitter messages on Sunday that said the four left-wing lawmakers, known in Congress as “the squad,” should go back to “the totally broken and crime infested places from which they came.”

-At the same time, Trump’s attacks elevated the profiles of the four progressive Democrats who have helped push the party’s agenda to the left, causing concern among Democratic moderates heading into the 2020 elections with Trump seeking re-election.
+Trump’s attacks elevated the profiles of the four progressive Democrats, who have helped push the party’s agenda to the left, causing concern among Democratic moderates who are eager to hold onto their seats in the 2020 election.

+Trump has a history of what critics consider race-baiting.
+He led a movement that falsely claimed former President Barack Obama was not born in the United States, and he said after a deadly, white supremacist-led rally in Charlottesville, Virginia, that “both sides” were to blame for violence there.

-Although most Republicans stayed silent on Trump’s divisive rhetoric, a handful began expressing concern late on Monday.
+Although most Republicans stayed silent on Trump’s divisive rhetoric, several began expressing concern late on Monday.

 Texas Representative Will Hurd, the only African-American Republican in the House, told CNN: “The tweets are racist and xenophobic.
 They’re also inaccurate.”

-Tim Scott, the Senate’s only black Republican, said in a Tweet criticized Trump for using “unacceptable personal attacks and racially offensive language.”
+Tim Scott, the Senate’s only black Republican, criticized Trump in a tweet for using “unacceptable personal attacks and racially offensive language.”

 Senator Susan Collins, a centrist Republican up for re-election in Maine next year, called Trump’s comments “way over the line” and said he should delete them.